cethka/landing-page/README.md

 # Landing Page

-Landing page mockup for an imaginary pet café
+Landing page mockup for an imaginary pet café.

 ## Images Used